 Promoting Workforce Development While Curbing the COVID-19 Pandemic

 In addition to helping curb the COVID-19 pandemic through PHI’s Tracing Health contact tracing program, PHI and our partners Kaiser Permanente and Futuro Health are also helping to create a more diverse workforce for the future.
-Now 17 staff from Tracing Health are taking an opportunity to further their healthcare careers with additional training in a University of Delaware Advanced Telehealth Coordinator Certificate Program.
+From 2020-21, 34 staff from Tracing Health took the opportunity to further their healthcare careers with additional training in a University of Delaware Advanced Telehealth Coordinator Certificate Program.

 17 Tracing Health staff who were eligible were all accepted into the Advanced Telehealth Coordinator Certificate Program